-Every football advantage player (AP) is different, and each has his own methods of attacking football lines.
+Every football advantage player (AP) is different, and each has his own methods of attacking College Football odds.
 I will focus on my methods of preparing for the season, recognizing that other APs may be exploring totally different angles with little to no overlap to what I am doing.
 Looking at how one sports gambler may prepare will inspire others to develop their own strategies to prep for the upcoming season.
-This week we’ll look at the upcoming NCAA season.
-Next week, the NFL.

 How To Win Money at College Football Betting

 There are a ton of ways to win money betting college football, which explains why bettors do so much prep work getting ready for the season.
 I will focus on three different areas:

 The sharpest of the sharps will build models chock full of statistical data.
 They’ll use both current and historical data and will generate spreads and totals that these model-builders will use to find +EV plays.
 Building a successful model is a Herculean task.
 A model’s output must be more accurate than those that set the lines and/or the consensus of the betting public.
 For example, if Michigan favored by 7, yet your model says 8.5.
 What is your model picking up that linemakers and the betting public are missing?
 Is your model that good?
 Probably not.

 Quite honestly, I don’t know anyone so talented that they can consistently beat college football season after season betting spreads and totals.
 This is either a reflection of my embarrassingly small social circle or it’s an incredibly tough thing to accomplish.
 Probably a combination of both.
 The few that can beat college football in this fashion are likely picking off lines earlier in the week before they are whipped into shape.
 They are not scanning the board looking for value on Saturday mornings.